Frequently Asked Questions

 Education Requirements for Licensure as a Mental Health Practitioner

 These Questions and Answers are offered as general guidelines and do not carry the force of law.
 You should also review the actual statute and regulations.
 Application forms and instructions are available on this site; please see the links on the left.
-NOTE: The Department cannot determine whether or not applicants have the necessary qualifications for licensure over the phone or through e-mail.
+NOTE: The Department cannot determine whether applicants have the necessary qualifications for licensure over the phone or through e-mail.
 We will carefully review your qualifications only after we receive your application, fee, and all necessary documentation directly from the education program.
-(August 7, 2008)
+Documentation regarding your education must be received directly from the education program.
+(July 25, 2013)

-Please note that the Department registers a program that leads to a specific degree which includes the degree and content specified in Education Law and the Commissioner's Regulations.
-Only the degree program is acceptable; a degree from the same school in a different field is not license-qualifying.
-For instance, a graduate degree in school psychology is not licensure-qualifying, even if offered by a university that offers a licensure-qualifying graduate degree in mental health counseling.
+Please note that the Department registers a program that leads to a specific degree, which program includes the degree and content specified in Education Law and the Commissioner's Regulations.
+Only the registered degree program is pre-approved; a degree from the same school in a different field is not license-qualifying.
+For instance, a graduate degree in school psychology is not licensure qualifying, even if offered by a university that offers a licensure qualifying graduate degree in mental health counseling.

-The Inventory of Registered Programs (IRP) is accessible on-line and provides the name of each program that is registered as licensure-qualifying by the Department.
-You can access the IRP at www.nysed.gov/heds/IRPSL1.html and search for programs leading to a license in the 48 professions.
-You can access a list of the degrees leading to licensure and the date of approval under the requirements for each of the mental health professions on this site.
+The Inventory of Registered Programs (IRP) is accessible on-line and provides the name of each program that is registered as licensure qualifying by the Department.
+You can access the IRP here and search for programs leading to a license in the professions established under the Education Law.
+To get a list of licensure qualifying programs in a particular profession:1) Choose “Search for programs leading to a professional license.”

 - What if I graduated from a program before it was designated

-Only those individuals who graduate after the program is registered have completed a licensure-qualifying program.
+Only those individuals who graduate after the program is registered have completed a licensure qualifying program.
 For instance, if the program was registered on September 1, 2005, the school has promised the Department that every graduate after that date has completed the required program for licensure.
-A student who graduated prior to the licensure-qualifying registration date must have the school submit directly to this office Form 2, transcripts, course syllabi and other information that will allow the Bureau of Comparative Education to determine if the applicant satisfied education requirements equivalent to a licensure-qualifying program.
+A student who graduated prior to the licensure qualifying registration date must have the school submit directly to the Office of the Professions Form 2, transcripts, course syllabi, and other information that will allow the Bureau of Comparative Education to determine if the applicant satisfied education requirements equivalent to a licensure qualifying program.
 This review will be done on an individual, case-by-case basis.
 The applicant will be notified if additional information is required or if additional education or an internship must be completed to meet the education requirements for licensure in New York.

 - What if I graduated from a program that is outside